stephaneVercouillieBMID/slate/source/index.html.md

 **mcc**  | The Mobile Country Code.
 The returned value is an Integer (three digits) representing the mobile network country.
 **e-ID Picture** |

 <aside class="notice">The `sub` claim will always be included in the response and this should be verified by you to mitigate against token substitution attacks.
-The `sub` claim in the userInfo response MUST be verified to exactly match the `sub` Claim in the `id_token`; if they do not match, the userInfo response values MUST NOT be used.</aside>
+The `sub` claim in the userInfo response MUST be verified to exactly match the `sub` Claim in the <code>id_token</code>; if they do not match, the userInfo response values MUST NOT be used.</aside>

 <aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
 In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>